gmbows/WikiBot/README.md

 `!getpage replit overview`: Select the [Replit](https://en.wikipedia.org/wiki/Replit) Wikipedia article, and provide a short summary.
 This is the default argument if no other arguments are provided.

 #### Sections (List)
 `!getpage olm sections`: List the sections present in the [Olm](https://en.wikipedia.org/wiki/Olm) article.
+Subsections will be formatted based on their level (section heading, subsection, sub-subection, etc.).
+Section queries on section headings that have subections but no text themselves will display a brief summary of each subsection.

 #### Section (By name)
 `!getpage olm etymology`: Display the [Etymology](https://en.wikipedia.org/wiki/Olm#Etymology) section from the [Olm](https://en.wikipedia.org/wiki/Olm) article.
 Section titles are autocompleted.
 An error is produced if the provided section is not present in the selected article (see note above).